Online Guitar Songwriting Courses

 Each module will give you access to over 50 audio examples, three hours of videos, a 45 page self explanatory e book and a power point presentation of the ebook where all files are interlinked.

-These guitar songwriting lessons and course, is an extension of my book on arranging and orchestration in the Spanish Language: El Arreglo un Puzzle de Expresión Musical
+These guitar songwriting lessons and course, are an extension of my book on arranging and orchestration in the Spanish Language: El Arreglo un Puzzle de Expresión Musical

 The need of relating emotion to music

-I believe, in our music learning , we must first feel, then put words to the feeling , classify it, in a manner that when we have the need for such emotion , we will automatically revert to our conscious classification.
-However, if we learn to play the guitar , if we follow any guitar course, that shows, explains concepts through words, with no context and related feelings, we will never understand, nor remember how to make sense of it all.
+I believe, in our music learning , we must first feel then, put words to the feeling , classify it, in a manner that when we have the need for such emotion, we will automatically revert to our conscious classification.
+However, if we learn to play the guita , if we follow any guitar course, that shows, explains concepts through words, with no context and related feelings, we will never understand, nor remember how to make sense of it all.

 Module 1 The Birth of the Song